Sector-F-Labs/reservoir/book/src/quick-start.md

 ```

 The response will look like a standard OpenAI API response, but Reservoir has:
-- Stored your message and the AI's response
+- Stored your message and the LLM's response
 - Tagged them with your username and "quickstart" instance
 - Made them available for future context enrichment